janephp/janephp/documentation/OpenAPI/example.rst

                         type: string
                         description: 'Type of animal the `Fact` describes (e.g. ‘cat’, ‘dog’, ‘horse’)'

-This will allow us to request CatFact API and get a random Fact !
+This schema describe the endpoint and the model of the CatFact API.

 .. _Stoplight: https://stoplight.io/studio/
 .. _CatFacts API: https://alexwohlbruck.github.io/cat-facts/